tfiers/tomasfiers.net/content/_index.md

 ## Welcome

 I am an engineer working in neuroscience research, where I apply maths and write software.
-I love to make music and to dance (swing, balfolk, ..)
+I love to make music and to dance (💙 balfolk)

-"How can we give scientists more insight into their own and others' code?" is a question I often wonder about.
+Questions I often wonder about:
+- What do tools look like that are maximally synergistic with the natural curiosity of kids and researchers?
+- How can we make ideas as intuitive and simple to understand as possible?
+Both when sharing our own ideas as when researching others'.
+- What is good interface design?

 {{% /sidepic %}}